tslocke/hobocookbook/manual/dryml-guide.markdown

     Add formatting using <markdown-help>markdown</markdown-help>
 {.dryml}

-Suppose you wanted to give the caller the ability to chose the `target` for the link.
+Suppose you wanted to give the caller the ability to choose the `target` for the link.
 You could extend the definition like this:

     <def tag="markdown-help" attrs="target">
       <a href="http://daringfireball.net/..." target="&target" param="default"/>